isea-rwth-aachen/ISEA-Framework/doxygen/aging_simulation.md

 Because the time scale of the aging simulation is much larger than that of the electrical simulation, the aging is scaled up to a larger time step.
 The XML file used for the simulation specifies a number of calculation cycles and an aging step time.
 The number of calculation cycles determines how often the given current or power profile is simulated before each aging step.
 The aging simulation assumes that the thermal-electrical behavior is the same for the rest of the aging step time.

+Starting in version 2.19.0, the aging simulation supports current or power profiles that are longer than the aging step time.
+In this case, the number of aging steps, calculation cycles and steady state cycles given in the XML file are ignored.
+Instead the entire profile is simulated once and an aging step occurs every time the aging step time has passed.
+Since the entire steptime was simulated, no scaling factor is applied to the aging calculation.

 Example
 =======